kenranunderscore/emacs-naga-theme/README.md

 ```

 After installing the package (see below for alternative ways to install it),
-`naga` should appear as an option in `M-x load-theme`.
-(Note that in Emacs
+`naga` and `naga-dimmed` should appear as options in `M-x load-theme`.
+(Note
-multiple themes might be "enabled" at the same time, so if you get weird
+that in Emacs multiple themes might be "enabled" at the same time, so if you get
-results, make sure to `M-x disable-theme` other themes.)
+weird results, make sure to `M-x disable-theme` other themes.)

 ### `use-package`